Straight to your inbox

 Utilizing software and technology to collect data goes a long way in the travel and tourism industry regarding creating the right marketing content, personalizing the experiences of customers, and improving marketing operations.

 Managing communications and customer engagement across multiple channels is undoubtedly tough.
 However, maintaining a consistent tone and engagement experience across all your digital marketing avenues and company communications is vital to increasing customer loyalty.
 In fact, 60% of US millennials expect to have consistent experiences when engaging with a brand in the store, on the phone, or online.
 Additionally, 80% of consumers report that “authenticity of content” is the most influential factor in whether or not they will follow a brand.
-Your content is a direct reflection of your brand; make sure it’s consistent and stellar by following these tips.
+Your content is a direct reflection of your brand; make sure it’s consistent and authentic by following these tips.

 One way you can ensure your brand stays consistent is to create a style guide.
 A style guide acts as a resource for everyone involved in marketing communications.
 A good style guide should include the following elements: